web-infra-dev/rspack-website/docs/en/blog/announcing-0.2.md

 ### fork-ts-checker-webpack-plugin

-Type checking in TypeScript in Rspack is a widespread demand.
+Type checking in TypeScript for Rspack is highly demanded.
 Rspack has fully adapted [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin).
 You can use this plugin to perform TypeScript type checking during compilation.
 However, as TypeScript's type checking is usually very time-consuming, this makes the time required for type checking on larger projects may far exceed the build time of Rspack itself.
 In dev mode, this plugin will not block the build, but in build mode, this plugin will block the build.
 Please choose whether to enable this plugin based on your actual needs.

 ### license-webpack-plugin